JohnBerg60/Arduino-VSCode/README.md

 ### Useful commands
 ```
 make -> build the system (shortcut ctrl-shift b)

 make clean -> clean the system (shortcut ctrl-shift c)

-make run -> build the firmware, and flash to the device (shortcut ctrl-shift r)
+make run -> build the firmware, and flash to the device (shortcut ctrl-shift r).

-make info -> get info on the connected device (shortcut ctrl-shift i)
+make info -> get info on the connected device (shortcut ctrl-shift i).

-make flash -> flash the firmware to the device (shortcut ctrl-shift f) If necessary, the firmware is build before flashing.
+make flash -> flash the firmware to the device (shortcut ctrl-shift f).
+                If necessary, the firmware is build before flashing.

 F5 starts the debugger in Visual Studio Code

+Ctrl-F5 stops the debugger.

 ```